Skip to content

 Newton Street Car Park - Goods Vehicles ONLY

-The Tariff for all units is detailed below.
+The Tariff for all units from 1 March 2024 is detailed below.
 Note the rate is applied for each charging unit and not at a connector level.

 Charging Unit